hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 ## value_objects

-ValueObjects defines classes with equivalence.
+ValueObjects define classes with equivalence.
 The Value class has the information for binding, and the StructValue class has the structure of multiple classes after binding.

 ## plot